Meeds-io/meeds/plf-packaging-resources/src/main/resources/README.txt

 When eXo Platform server integrates the ide add-on and you would like to exclude the IDE item from Administration drop-down menu, follow the steps below:
 * Stop eXo Platform server
-* Set the variable "ide.portalConfig.metadata.override" as false .
+* Set the variable "exo.ide.portalConfig.metadata.override" as false .
 This can be done by one of the two ways:
-** Use configuration.properties:
+** Use exo.properties:
-  In this file, you uncomment the line of this parameter ** Use customization configuration script:
+   In this file, you uncomment the line of this parameter and set its value to "false".
+** Use customization configuration script:
    When you use the sample configuration script provided inside eXo Platform 4.1, you can uncomment this variable in the script.
    Please refer to "Customizing environment variables in Tomcat" or "Installing JBoss EAP" in Platform 4.1 Administration guide for more details of these scripts.
 * Restart eXo Platform server.

 ------------------